 In vitro experiments have also shown that mistletoe extracts do not inhibit the cytostatic effects of the trastuzumab antibody used in breast cancer.
 The Her-2 positive human breast cancer cell line SK-BR-3 was exposed to different concentrations of trastuzumab and combined with Iscador M in clinically relevant doses.
 No inhibition of the anticancer effect of trastuzumab was found, but an additive anti-tumour effect was determined by the combination of both drugs.
 No interaction is to be expected with simultaneous administration.

-A further study on 310 tumour patients showed that the number of treatment discontinuations in standard therapy with monoclonal antibodies could be significantly reduced by 50% through additional mistletoe therapy .
-The same applied to targeted therapies, e.g. with tyrosine kinase inhibitors, in which the additional administration of mistletoe also had positive effects .
+A further real-world data study on 310 tumour patients showed that the number of treatment discontinuations in standard therapy with monoclonal antibodies could be significantly reduced by 50% through additional mistletoe therapy .
+The same applied to targeted therapies, e.g. with tyrosine kinase inhibitors, in which the additional mistletoe therapy also had positive effects .